shufo/python-lambda-image/README.md

 # python-lambda-image

-A script for creating thumbnail image by AWS lambda.
+A thumbnail image generator by AWS lambda (python).

 ## Installation